loerac/Display-IP/README.md

 ```
 $ ps aux | grep -i python
 ```
 This will display all the python scripts running.
 You will want to find the script(s) that match the path you entered in your _/etc/profile_ file.
-After locating it, grab the PID number which is in the second column in every row, it next to either _pi_ or _root_ and enter the following command to kill that script:
+After locating it, grab the PID number which is in the second column in every row, its next to either _pi_ or _root_ and enter the following command to kill that script:
 ```
 $ sudo kill <PID_Number>
 ```